Top things to do in the Lehigh Valley

 Free concerts at Levitt Pavilion

-Every summer as part of the Levitt Summer Concert Series, fifty free concerts are performed at the Levitt Pavilion.
-Situated at the base of the Bethlehem blast furnaces at SteelStacks, Levitt Pavilion is the place to go for FREE summer entertainment!
+Every summer as part of the Levitt Summer Concert Series, free concerts are performed at Levitt Pavilion.
+With the amazing background of the Bethlehem blast furnaces at SteelStacks, Levitt Pavilion is the place to go for FREE summer entertainment!

 The ArtsQuest Center at SteelStacks